achaibo/tengu-codeflow-portal/README.md

 After witnessing firsthand how clinical trial operations are slowed down by outdated systems, excessive red tape, and generic spreadsheets, I decided to do something radical:

-🔥 I taught myself how to code using GitHub Copilot (Codex) and launched a full suite of **clinical trial tools** — designed to actually work.
+🔥 ⚙️ Although I come from a non-coding background, I taught myself to code using OpenAI tools like ChatGPT and Codex, and simultaneously immersed myself in learning GitHub.
+Every tool I’ve released reflects my commitment to practical, elegant solutions that solve real problems across the clinical research lifecycle.

 These are **real-world**, AI-assisted tools for **study-level trial management**, built from the lens of someone who’s led global studies, managed sites, collaborated with CROs, and lived the bottlenecks.